Arizona State University

 - Several places for the public to enjoy, including two courtyards, a bookstore, and Engrained restaurant.

-- Configuration of the main building facade is designed to change in response to solar orientation, window size, and programmatic requirements.
+- Configuration of the main building facade designed to change in response to solar orientation;

-- The BCLS is targeting LEED Gold certification and features a high-efficiency HVAC system that includes chilled beams and Airfloor heating/cooling
+- High-efficiency HVAC system that includes chilled beams and airfloor heating/cooling;

-- The building lighting system is 100 percent LED, with daylighting and occupancy controls also contributing to a low-energy lighting design.
+- Lighting system is 100 percent LED, with daylighting and occupancy controls contributing to a low-energy lighting design;

 - Desert-adaptive plants in the building landscaping;

-- Sustainable construction practices have been implemented, with more than 75 percent of the construction waste diverted from landfills
+- More than 75 percent of the construction waste was diverted from landfills; among many other features.